framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 Command | Description
 -- | --
-/gamemode creative | puts you in creative mode /gamerule doDaylightCycle false | disables sun/moon movement /time set [number] | sets <abbr title="0 for sunrise, 6000 for noon, 12000 for sunset, 16000 for night">time of day</abbr>
+`/gamemode creative` | puts you in creative mode `/gamemode spectator` | puts you in spectator mode `/gamerule doDaylightCycle false` | disables sun/moon movement `/gamerule doWeatherCycle false` | disables weather changes `/time set [number]` | sets <abbr title="0 for sunrise, 6000 for noon, 12000 for sunset, 16000 for night">time of day</abbr>
-/kill @e[type=!player] | kills all mobs
+`/kill @e[type=!player]` | kills all mobs

+Spectator mode can be very helpful as you can noclip through blocks and change fly speed with the scrollwheel.

 Some worlds you download may not come with cheats enabled, preventing the use of these commands.
 You'll need a save editor like [NBTExplorer](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1262665-nbtexplorer-nbt-editor-for-windows-and-mac) to edit the world file and enable cheats.
 NBTExplorer should find your save files by default.
 Open the downloaded map's folder, open `level.dat` and look for `allowCommands`.
 Change that to `1`, then *Save All Modified Tags* (third icon in the top row).